nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Command](images/Command.png "Class diagram of Command component")
 *Class diagram of the Command component*

-Commands are the main classes to be executed in Pac.
-All of the specific Command classes inherit the base Command abstract class, and utilize its abstract execute() method.
+The diagram above shows all commands in this program, which are grouped under their own categories (i.e. *StudentList-related*, *Event-related*, *Attendance-related*, *Performance-related*).
+All these commands inherit the base `Command` abstract class and utilize its abstract `execute()` method.
-A subclass of Command is created and executed when the professor input a corresponding command.
+They are created and executed when the user inputs a corresponding command.

 ### 2.4 Parser component
 *Class diagram of the Parser component*
 There are total of four Parser classes as shown below.
 Each Parser class correspond to a feature